Create Your Best Year Ever

 Why is it that most of us fail to keep their New Year resolutions?
 We are so overbooked, overworked, and overwhelmed that our resolutions just become another “wish” list for a new life of happiness and peace that continues to elude us.
 Most of us are tired of living our precious lives like Billy Murray in the movie Groundhog Day.
 Remember Einstein’s infamous quote, “Insanity is doing the same thing over and over again expecting different results.”

-Create a theme for 2019.
+Create a theme.
 What would you like to be your greatest triumph this year?
-Name 2019 with one word or phrase that will describe what you will embody this year.
+Name this year with one word or phrase that will describe what you will embody this year.
 For example, try “Forgiveness,” “Money,” “Go To School,” “Love,” “Balance,” “A Job I Love,” or “A New Business.”

 Choose three concrete goals you would like to create in your life this year.
 Write them down.
 Use a ritual or ceremony to symbolize your commitment to these goals.
 Make a step-by-step plan.
 Assess your goals every week.
 Some examples of these goals include a new job, better marriage, reduced debt, or healthier living.